mimiflynn/supercoolneato.com/contents/articles/2017-weather/index.md

 template: article.jade
 ---

-This past summer, I took a SkyWarn weather spotter class which sent me back into researching one of my favorite topics all over again.
-In Texas, where we often have extreme weather (my school growing up was destroyed in the Fort Worth tornado of 2000), I grew up learning about clouds and how to identify when conditions became dangerous.
+This past summer, I took a SkyWarn weather spotter class that spun me into researching one of my favorite topics all over again.
+In Texas, where my grade school was destroyed in the Fort Worth tornado of 2000, I grew up learning about clouds and how to identify when conditions became dangerous.

 ### Tim Samaras and the El Reno Tornado